-Pergamon offers product development from concept through detailed design.
+Pergamon offers electronics product development from concept through transfer to manufacturing.
 Whether your strength is in ideation, marketing, or engineering, we can support your team using well-established processes conforming to recognized standards.

 We follow a documented design and development process to keep development projects under control and ensure compliance with applicable regulatory requirements, including ISO9001 and 21 CFR 820 (FDA) requirements for design control.
 The key to success and compliance is planning.
 We will prepare a project plan which identifies all the key tasks, who is responsible for them, when they will be performed, and how they will be verified.
 The plan is updated continuously and is available to you throughout the project to monitor progress and hold us accountable for our performance.

 The first task in a development plan is establishment of product requirements.
 You can provide us with detailed specs or we can prepare these documents for your approval based on broader inputs from your marketing team.
 Often requirements evolve as the project progresses and poorly understood constraints become more clearly defined.
 We recognize this as a natural part of development and our process is designed to adapt readily and stay in control when the requirements change.

 We then organize the design activities to reduce unknowns as early as possible.
 You will see this principle reflected in numerous ways in our practice, for example we tackle the most difficult technical uncertainties by simulations or lab studies in the design stage rather than while verifying a prototype (no “build it and see”), we build every prototype using production processes so that the design converges earlier, and we source and test key components from production suppliers with the first prototypes rather than during a much later manufacturing transfer phase.
 Our goal is to minimize the risk of significant course changes, and if they do occur, to ensure that the dollars spent up to that point were used efficiently.